Team Genius

 Best airport lounge credit card in Canada: Gold Award

-The American Express Platinum® Card sets an incredibly high standard for airport lounge access.
-This premium metal credit card provides unlimited, complimentary access to four of the five largest airport lounge networks in the country, and, in many cases, you can even bring a guest.
+The Platinum Card sets an incredibly high standard for airport lounge access.
+This premium metal credit card provides unlimited, complimentary access to some of the largest airport lounge networks in the country, and, in many cases, you can even bring a guest.

 No other card enables you to experience the luxury of a Centurion Lounge for free.
 Simply present your Platinum Card (or your Priority Pass membership) at the door and enjoy yourself.